-When it comes to selling a classic car, getting an accurate estimate can often be slightly trickier than a common, modern vehicle.
+When it comes to selling a car, getting an accurate estimate can often be slightly trickier with a classic vehicle than a common, modern vehicle.
 Pricing a classic car accurately is very important and we want to ensure that we provide an accurate valuation for your vehicle.
 Classic cars are often valued based on their condition, the current market conditions and how much restoration is required, if applicable.

 This system will grade your classic car out of a possible 100 points; this is based on the quality and condition of the vehicle.
 The car will then be placed into one of the 10 categories to come to a final valuation.

 A score of 100 points would indicate that your classic car is in perfect, original condition.
 It is likely that the car has been professionally restored, both the interior and exterior, to the same or higher standard of quality expected when the car was first produced.
 A classic car of this quality would be valued at the highest possible price for the make and model.

 A classic car that achieved 90 points would also be in great condition.
 However, there will be some minor factors regarding its restoration that make it almost perfect and prevent a full score.
 It would still achieve a great price as it is almost as it were when it originally left the production line.

 Fine condition suggests that the classic car is fully operational and its appearance is of acceptable show quality.
 However, a score of 80 points would mean there may be minimal signs of wear, which can often occur when the vehicle hasn’t had restoration work done for a while.

 A score of 70 points would again imply that the car is an older restoration.
 It is likely to achieve this condition if there are more visible signs of wear.
 If you drive your restored classic car daily it is likely it may be worth less due to the effects of regular use.